Boris Messerer: Family

-He was born to ballet dancer and teacher Asaf Messerer and silent film actress Anel Sudakevich.
-The ballerina Sulamith Messerer and the actress Rachel Messerer were his paternal aunts.
+He was born to ballet dancer, teacher and choreographer Asaf Messerer and silent film actress Anel Sudakevich.
+The ballerina Sulamith Messerer and the actress Rachel Messerer were his paternal aunts and the actor Azari Azarin his paternal uncle.
 Through his aunt Rachel he was cousin to Maya Plisetskaya, Alexander Plisetski and Azari Plisetski.

 He was married twice.
 From his first wife, Nina Chistova, he had his only child, Alexander Messerer.
-His son is a painter and he has seven children.
+His son is a painter and has seven children.
 His second wife was poet and translator Bella Akhmadulina.
 They were married from 1974 to her death in 2010.
 Boris was her fourth husband.